 If you are the victim of a crime and do not want to pursue campus judicial action or criminal prosecution, you may still want to consider making a confidential report.
 With your permission, the University Police Chief or his designee can file a report on the details of the incident without revealing your identity.
-The purpose of the confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the safety of yourself and others.
-This information will enable University Police to keep an accurate account of the number of incidents involving students, determine where there is a pattern of crime and alert the campus community to potential danger.
+The purpose of the confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure information will enable University Police to keep an accurate account of the number of incidents involving students, determine where there is a pattern of crime and alert the campus community to potential danger.
 These reports will be counted and disclosed in the annual crime statistics for this institution.